Shift Parallelism: Low-Latency, High-Throughput LLM Inference for Dynamic Workloads

 \section{Conclusion}

-LLM's have diverse real-world applications that yields different traffic patterns that have different performance requirement.
+LLM's have diverse real-world applications that yield different traffic patterns that have different performance requirements.
 Fundamentally, existing parallelisms (TP and DP) for inference optimize either for latency (for interactive applications) or throughput (for batch workloads), but do not optimize for multiple applications in the same deployment.

 For supporting dynamic workloads, we need to switch back-and-forth between parallelisms, yet cannot switch across TP and DP due to their KV cache mismatch.
 As a remedy, we bring in SP (Ulysses) that is originally applied to training for high throughput, and generalized it for inference, and providing the KV cache invariance across SP and TP by addressing corner cases.
-We call our solution Shift Parallelism, where a deployment has two configs. that switch back and forth across SP and TP.
+We call our solution Shift Parallelism, where a deployment has two configurations. that switch back and forth across SP (base config.) and TP (shift config.).

-Our extensive benchmarking show that Shift Parallelism addresses the latency vs. throughput tradeoff in a low cost way, providing up to 50\% more throughput compared without losing latency across traffic rates.
-We fully, integrated Shift Parallelism along with other SoTA that we use in production, and open source our inference system~\cite{rajbhandari2025arcticinferenceshiftparallelism}.
+Our extensive benchmarking shows that Shift Parallelism addresses the latency vs. throughput tradeoff in a low cost way, providing up to 50\% more throughput compared without losing latency across traffic rates.
+We fully integrated Shift Parallelism along with other SoTA that we use in production, and open source our inference system.